flobernd/docker-haproxy-acme/README.md

 ## Motivation

-The combination of `haproxy` and `acme.sh` provides a lightweight alternative to `Traefik` to implement SLL termination for public facing Docker services.
+The combination of `haproxy` and `acme.sh` provides a lightweight alternative to `Traefik` to implement SSL (TLS) termination for public facing Docker services.
 A main advantage is the decentralized organization of certificates and the implementation of the Zero Trust principle within a container group.

 ---